tldr-pages/tldr/pages/linux/netselect-apt.md

 `sudo netselect-apt --non-free`

-- Specify a country for mirror list lookup:
+- Specify a country for the mirror list lookup:

 `sudo netselect-apt -c {{India}}`